Our commitment to Education for Sustainable Development (ESD)

 - That our students are enabled and empowered to become effective in positively contributing to sustainability problem-solving in their lives, professions, and communities

 Currently, all students have the opportunity to develop an understanding of the concepts related to Sustainable Development through access to key University-wide modules and co- or extra-curricular activities such as the RED Award (with many students choosing to take up volunteering opportunities with organisations like ZSL Instant Wild, Reading Climate Action Network and Zooniverse).
-Building on this success, in the next academic year we will launch a new RED Sustainable Action Award dedicated to encouraging learning, action and advocacy for sustainability, open to all students and with an expanded portfolio of projects to participate in.
+Building on this success, the University has launch the RED Sustainable Action Award which is dedicated to encouraging learning, action and advocacy for sustainability, open to all students and with an expanded portfolio of projects in which to participate.
+In the Spring term of 2023 Reading University Students’ Union held its first Reading University Student Sustainability Summit which saw students, staff and alumni from a range of disciplines present their research on topics associated with the United Nations Sustainable Development Goals.

 Our current Teaching and Learning Strategy focuses on ‘educating for 21st century lives’ and the challenges that entails.
 Within this Strategy, sustainable development is implicit within our priorities to deliver excellence through the Curriculum Framework and its focus on developing global engagement and multicultural awareness as a graduate attribute, and the underpinning academic principles of diversity, inclusivity and global perspectives.